Quantitative Biology, 2018-2019

 • Size: 15 or 30 EC

-• Period: September – January; in the 15 EC variants there are less contact hours (lectures).
+• Period: September – January; in the 15 EC variants the lectures are in September and October.

 • Language: English